 Behavior:

-- Validates all required fields
+- Validates all required components

 - Submits the form if validation passes